 Second, there are beautiful rings and other pieces of jewelry in every price point.
 Don’t let any salesperson or anyone else influence you to spend more than you can comfortably afford.

-We’ve seen different rules of thumb (or ring finger) on this, ranging from 1-3 months of gross salary.
-Spending up to 3% seems unrealistic and quite high, especially these days with heavier student debt burdens and people getting married at a later age (earning a higher salary).
+We’ve seen different rules of thumb (or ring finger) on this issue, reaching as high as three months of gross salary.
+In our view, spending up to 3 months of salary seems unrealistic and quite high, especially these days with heavier student debt burdens and people getting married at a later age (earning a higher salary).
+Again, you need to consider your own budget and your own financial picture.

 - If your salary is on the higher end, the one month rule may result in a number that is higher than you might need or want to spend anyway.
 Don’t be tied to any formula.